What is the CDA?

 Q: I’m missing assignments/resource file items in my binder?
-Identify which assignments you are missing and which course they originated in.
+Identify which assignments you are missing and which course they originated in in by using the CDA Professional Portfolio Items Chart found on the Documents & Resources Tab. .
 Then call the 24/7 Personal Support Center at 1-866-693-2211 and they can help you retrieve a missing assignment.

 What is a Professional Development (PD) Specialist?

-The CDA PD Specialist is the professional who verifies the educational documentation, observes the Candidate's application of ECE best practices and expertise in the classroom or family childcare program, as well as facilitates the Candidate's self-reflection of the professional development process.
-The CDA PD Specialist is responsible for completing the CDA Verification Visit with the Candidate.
-The PD Specialist reviews the Candidate's documentation, observes the Candidate while working with children, and conducts a reflective dialogue with the Candidate.
-At the end of the Verification Visit, the PD Specialist electronically submits the Candidate's scores to the Council.
+The CDA PD Specialist is responsible for completing the CDA Verification Visit with the you.
+The PD Specialist reviews your documentation, observes you while working with children, and conducts a reflective dialogue with you during the visit.
+At the end of the Verification Visit, the PD Specialist electronically submits your scores to the Council.